Château de Dinan: Second castle

 In 1382, John V, Duke of Brittany seized the previous castle from the Dinan family, and Etienne le Tur built the current keep in 1382–3; it was in use by 1384.

 The castle was then enlarged between 1595–98 by Philippe Emmanuel, Duke of Mercœur after annexing the Porte du Guichet and the Tour de Coëtquen, and the castle was subsequently altered by Garanjeau, a military engineer, between 1693–1711.

 The castle was listed for protection as a monument historique in 1886.
 It is owned by the commune and houses the local museum.

 Description

-It is called Donjon de la duchesse Anne (Keep of the Duchess Anne), and stands 111 feet (34m) high near the Saint Louis gate.
+It is called Donjon de la duchesse Anne (Keep of the Duchess Anne), and stands 111 ft high near the Saint Louis gate.

 The keep is formed by a union of two tall circular towers; a moat and drawbridge divides the keep from the outside of the ramparts as well as from the inside of the city, providing a stronghold both against outsiders and from the townspeople themselves.
 Extensive machicolations overhang the wall head providing defensive coverage of the base of the tower.

 The keep and the gate are part of the 2600 m of medieval ramparts which still surround the old town.